Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Introduction

 Given $L$ and $\lambda$, there is a localised mirror functor

 to the dg-category of matrix factorisations of $W_L-\lambda$.
-This functor was introduced by Cho--Hong--Lau in \cite{ChoHongLauTorus}, and is essentially defined by extending scalars from $\kk$ to $S$ and then applying the the Yoneda functor associated to $\bL$.
+This functor was introduced by Cho--Hong--Lau in \cite{ChoHongLauTorus}, and is essentially defined by extending scalars from $\kk$ to $S$ and then applying the covariant hom-functor associated to $\bL$.
 In particular, it sends each object $K$ in $\Fuk(X)_\lambda$ to $\CF_S^*(\bL, K)$.
-We recall the construction in more detail in \cref{sscLMF}.
-Cho, Hong, and Lau focused on the case where $L$ is a torus, but their ideas immediately extend to general $L$.
+We recall the construction in more detail in Section~\ref{sscLMF}.
+Cho, Hong, and Lau focused on the case where $L$ is a torus, but their ideas immediately extend to general~$L$.

-\begin{remark} One has to be a little careful about calling it a Yoneda functor, since $\bL$ lies in $\Fuk_S(X)_{W_L}$ rather than $\Fuk_S(X)_\lambda$.
-This is what causes the `differential' on $\CF_S^*(\bL, K)$ to square to $W_L - \lambda$ rather than $0$, and hence what causes the functor to land in matrix factorisations rather than cochain complexes. \end{remark}
+\begin{Remark} One has to be a little careful about calling it a hom-functor, since $\bL$ lies in~$\Fuk_S(X)_{W_L}$ rather than $\Fuk_S(X)_\lambda$.
+This is what causes the `differential' on $\CF_S^*(\bL, K)$ to square to~${W_L - \lambda}$ rather than $0$, and hence what causes the functor to land in matrix factorisations rather than cochain complexes. \end{Remark}

 Via the functor $\LMF[L,\lambda]$ we can view $\mf(S, W_L-\lambda)$ as an $\Fuk(X)_\lambda$-bimodule, giving a Hochschild cochain complex $\rCC^*(\Fuk(X)_\lambda, \mf(S, W_L - \lambda))$ and a pushforward map